oar-team/nixos-compose/docs/src/quick-start.md

 # Physical deployment on Grid5000

-At first you need your project in your home folder on Grid5000  with your prefered method (rsync, git, ...).
+At first you need to import your project to your home folder on Grid5000 with your prefered method (rsync, git, ...).

 ## Building on Grid5000